zaida04/tenant/README.md

 # Tenant

-> Lease subdomains with ease.
+> Share subdomains with ease.

 ## About